zack-bitcoin/amoveo/docs/other_blockchains/Emin_Gun_Sirer.md

 This strategy for enforcing fast finality does not work, because the amount of money spent in a block can be bigger than the block reward.
 If the block creator can steal more than 1 block reward by rewriting some history, then he doesn't mind giving up his block reward for finding the block.
 So Bitcoin NG does not have faster finality than normal bitcoin.

-Why it has a weaker trust model than bitcoin.
+Why it has a weaker security model than bitcoin.
 In section 5.1 of the bitcoin ng paper, Emin explains why the block creator is incentivized to include the txs from the previous block.
 If a block creator doesn't include some of the txs, the cost to him is a fraction of the value of the fees for those txs.
 So that means that your tx will only get included in a block if 2 consecutive block creators both decide to not censor your tx.
-This is a strictly weaker trust model than bitcoin.
+This is a strictly weaker security model than bitcoin.
 In bitcoin you only need a single block creator to decide to not censor you to get your tx included.